How to Install the DigitalOcean Metrics Agent

 Download, Inspect, and Run Script

-Alternatively, you can review the script before running it to audit the changes it makes to your system.
-This helps maintain transparency, especially in production environments or when internal security policies require script review.
+Before you download and run the installation script, you can review it to audit the changes it makes to your system.
+This is useful in production environments or when your security policies require script review.

-To review the script before running it, save the script to /tmp/install.sh:
+To review the script, save the script to /tmp/install.sh like this:

 curl -sSL https://repos.insights.digitalocean.com/install.sh -o /tmp/install.sh

 This command produces no output.
-To confirm the file was downloaded successfully, check that it exists and has content using the following command:
+To confirm that the file downloaded successfully, run the following command to check that it exists and has content:

 ls -lh /tmp/install.sh

-If the download was successful, the command returns output similar to this, confirming that the file exists at /tmp/install.sh:
+If the download was successful, the command returns output similar to this and shows that the file exists at /tmp/install.sh:

 -rw-r--r-- 1 root root 7.2K ... /tmp/install.sh

-Then, run a less command to view the script contents:
+Then, run a less command to review the script contents:

 less /tmp/install.sh